 The death certificate is usually completed by this medical professional and a funeral or crematorium director.
 If your loved one dies in a hospital, nursing home, or other facility, these will be taken care of by staff.

-If your loved one and family prefer a death at home, this will fall to you.
-If there is an opportunity, plan and arrange for a pronouncement of death in advance as outlined below.
+If your loved one and family prefer a death at home, these arrangements will fall to you.
+If there is an opportunity, plan and arrange for a pronouncement of death in advance.

 Organ donation is time-sensitive, so it’s important to act quickly.

 If your loved one died in a hospital, nursing home, or other facility, they usually require the removal of the body within a few hours after death.
 The staff will help you make arrangements for transportation of the body.

 If your loved one dies at home, it will be up to you.

 It is legal in all states to keep your loved one’s body at home after they die until a coroner or representative from the funeral home, mortuary, or cremation service you are using arrives to get it.
 If their death was expected, there is no need to call right away.
 You can spend some time with them before you call.

 When you are ready, call a funeral home, mortuary, or cremation service to claim their body for burial or cremation.

 If your loved one made arrangements to donate their body to a medical school or other institution, you could contact them to transport the body if the authorities will allow a direct transfer.